scalastic/scalastic.github.io/_posts/en/2024-10-03-hexagonal-architecture-domain.markdown

 <hr class="hr-text" data-content="Packages">

-## 8. Domain Package Organization
+## 8. Organization of Domain Packages

-A clear and well-defined package organization helps avoid design mistakes and properly identify each system component.
-By isolating the domain in an independent module, we ensure that it is not polluted by technical dependencies or external frameworks.
-This separation maintains the domain's integrity, protecting its business logic from technical aspects while facilitating the evolution of the architecture over time.
+A clear and well-structured organization of packages helps avoid design mistakes and clearly identify each component of the system.
+By isolating the domain in an independent module, we ensure that it remains free from technical dependencies or external frameworks.
+This separation helps maintain the integrity of the domain by protecting its business logic from technical concerns, while facilitating the evolution of the architecture over time.

-In a hexagonal architecture, this modular structure ensures that responsibilities are well-defined between the domain, the ports (inbound and outbound), and the services, promoting clear decoupling and a coherent code organization.
+Within a hexagonal architecture, this modular structure ensures that responsibilities are clearly defined between the domain, the ports (inbound and outbound), and the services, thus promoting clear decoupling and coherent code organization.

+> info "Package by Layer vs. Package by Feature"
+> - The **Package by Layer** approach organizes classes by their technical role, grouping them by the architecture's
+> cross-cutting layers.
+> - The **Package by Feature** approach organizes classes by functionality or use case.

+For a modern architecture aimed at flexibility and the ability to evolve rapidly (such as hexagonal architecture), **Package by Feature** is recommended as it guarantees better separation of concerns and facilitates the transformation of features into autonomous services.

-#### Example Package Structure for the "user" Use Case
+#### An Example of Package Structure for the "user" Use Case

 {% highlight txt %}
 domain/